-The date of defense may be established by the student and supervisor but must consider the availability of the internal and external readers.
-Defense dates must be scheduled within a week of the date when the dissertation was submitted to the ReDoc Office.
+Defense dates must be decided upon within a week of the date when the dissertation was submitted to the ReDoc Office.
 The readers must have adequate time to review and evaluate the dissertation carefully and thoroughly.
 The date for the defense must give special attention to the external reader.
 The defense cannot proceed until the evaluation report from the external reader is received.

 Once an acceptable date is determined and communicated to the ReDoc Office, the ReDoc Office will contact the student and all readers will make a calendar appointment for the day and time of the defense.
 All defenses will be scheduled as a three-hour block.
-Defenses may conclude early or take longer as determined by the dissertation committee (supervisors and two internal faculty readers).
+Defenses may conclude early or take longer as determined by the dissertation committee (supervisors and 2-3 internal faculty readers).